patojoke/get5/Home.md

 ![The csgosl application window](https://raw.githubusercontent.com/wiki/lenosisnickerboa/csgosl/pics/main.jpg)

-To get started head on to [Installing a new server](Installing a new server)
+To get started head over to [Installing a new server](Installing a new server)

 Once installed checkout the following pages on